FREVA-CLINT/freva-deployment/docs/Installation.md

 docker container images, docker needs to be available on the target servers.
 Usually installing and running docker requires *root* privileges.
 Hence, on the servers that will be running docker you will need root access.
-There exist an option to install and run docker without root, information on a root-less docker option can be found [on the docker docs](https://docs.docker.com/engine/security/rootless/)
+There exists an option to install and run docker without root, information on a root-less docker option can be found [on the docker docs](https://docs.docker.com/engine/security/rootless/)
 > **_Note:_** Some systems use `podman` instead of `docker`.
 The deployment